Why Facebook Ads Fail Roofers (And When They Actually Work)

 How Should Roofers Measure Facebook Ad Success?

-Looking Beyond Direct Lead Attribution
+Look Beyond Direct Lead Attribution

-More effective measurement approaches include:
+More effective measurement approaches:

 1. Multi-touch attribution: Track how Facebook interactions contribute to conversions alongside other channels